-Welcome to the How to Create a Family Life You Love series!
+Welcome to the How to Create a Life You Love series!
 This five-part series is going to help you reduce the overwhelm and eliminate the unessential.
 It’s going to help you take back control and create a life you don’t want to take a vacation from.

-The series lays the foundation for every other blog post that follows so it’s a great place to start if you’re new to the A Simple and Contented Life blog.
-In the last post I talked about the questions you should ask yourself BEFORE making any changes to your life (you can read it here).
+This series lays the foundation for every other post that follows, so it’s a great place to start if you’re new to A Simple and Contented Life.
+In the last post, I talked about the questions you should ask yourself BEFORE making any changes to your life (you can read it here).

-Part Three: Four Ways to Live a Happier Family Life
+Part Three: Four ways to live a happier family life

 Do you love your family?
 Of course you do!
 But I bet there are aspects of family life that frustrate you and make it feel like hard work?
 Moments like when your kids still haven’t cleared up despite you asking them five times already.
 Moments where dinner and bathtime take forever and then you realise they have homework.
 You find yourself wishing it was bedtime already because they just won’t stop arguing or answering back.
 You try to spend time together on the weekends but something always gets in the way.

 As mums, our families are our top priority.
 There is nothing we want more than for our family to be happy and to spend quality time with them.
 But it can be HARD.
 Life is just SO busy and there is always something that needs doing, something else that needs our attention.